 C. Thomas Brown

-- Closed-End Fund: Represented a large closed-end fund in litigation against an insurgent hedge fund investor, at both the trial court and appellate levels.
+- Closed-End Fund: Represented a large closed-end fund in litigation against an insurgent hedge fund investor, at both the trial court and appellate levels in Massachusetts state court.

 - M&A Litigation and Advice: Advised investors including private equity sponsors and public and private companies concerning fiduciary duties, litigation risk management, director and officer insurance issues, and other process concerns in complex transactions.